We have five factories and 19 years of experience in plant extracts

 10. Dosage Recommendations

-When considering the use of Citrus bioflavonoids for their potential health benefits, it's important to understand the appropriate dosage recommendations.
+When considering the use of citrus bioflavonoids for their potential health benefits, it's important to understand the appropriate dosage recommendations.
 However, it's worth noting that the optimal dosage can vary depending on factors such as age, overall health, and the specific bioflavonoid being used.

 General Dosage Guidelines: